pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 )
 ```

-Similarly to Aesara, it's pretty easy to get a graph for the gradients wrt to our inputs in JAX
+We will also ask JAX to give us the function of the gradients with respect to each input.
+This will come in handy later.

 ```{code-cell} ipython3
 jitted_vec_hmm_logp_grad = jax.jit(jax.grad(vec_hmm_logp, argnums=list(range(5))))
 ```

-Let's print out the gradient with respect to `emission_signal`, and compare it with a rough finite difference computation
+Let's print out the gradient with respect to `emission_signal`, and compare it with a rough finite difference estimation.

 ```{code-cell} ipython3
 jitted_vec_hmm_logp_grad(